the1lab/1lab/src/Cat/Displayed/Instances/Subobjects.lagda.md

 To make formalisation smoother, we define our own version of displayed morphisms in the subobject fibration, rather than reusing those of the fundamental self-indexing.
-The reason for this is quite technical: the type of maps in the self-indexing is only dependent (the domains and) the _morphisms_ being considered, meaning nothing constrains the proofs that these are monomorphisms, causing unification to fail at the determining the full `Subobject`{.Agda}s involved.
+The reason for this is quite technical: the type of maps in the self-indexing is only dependent on (the domains and) the _morphisms_ being considered, meaning nothing constrains the proofs that these are monomorphisms, causing unification to fail at the determining the full `Subobject`{.Agda}s involved.